networknt/light-doc/content/en/consumer/http2.md

 ### Client Module

-When using the light-4j client module to make HTTP request to the server, the HTTP 2.0 is not enabled by default.
-You have to explicitly specify you want to establish an HTTP 2.0 connection.
+When using the light-4j client module to make an HTTP request to the server, the HTTP 2.0 is not enabled by default.
+You have to specify you want to establish an HTTP 2.0 connection explicitly.

-Here is the code example to create connection.
+Here is the code example that creates a connection.

 ```java
         if(connection == null || !connection.isOpen()) {